Dracunculiasis (guinea-worm disease)

 After this period, an international certification team visits the country to assess the adequacy of the surveillance system and to review records of investigations regarding rumoured cases and subsequent actions taken.

 Indicators such as access to improved drinking water sources in infected areas are examined and assessments are carried out in villages to confirm the absence of transmission.
 Risks of reintroduction of the disease is also assessed.
 Finally a report is submitted to the International Commission for the Certification of Dracunculiasis Eradication (ICCDE) for review.

-As the incubation period of the worm takes between 10-14 months, a single missed case will delay eradication efforts by a year or more.
-Evidence of re-emergence was brought to light in Ethiopia (2008) even though the national eradication programme had claimed interruption of transmission and more recently in Chad (2010) where transmission re-occurred after the country reported zero cases for almost 10 years.
+As the incubation period of the worm takes between 10–14 months, a single missed case will delay eradication efforts by a year or more.
+Evidence of re-emergence was brought to light in Ethiopia (2008) even though the national eradication programme had claimed interruption of transmission, and more recently in Chad (2010) where transmission re-occurred after the country reported 0 cases for almost 10 years.

 Insecurity, with the resulting lack of access to disease-endemic areas, is a major constraint, especially in countries where cases are still occurring, namely Chad, Ethiopia, Mali and South Sudan.

 In Chad, an unusual disease epidemiology has been reported in the canine population along the river Chari.
-Several dogs with emerging worms, genetically identical to those emerging in humans, were detected in the same at-risk area in 2012 and 2013.
-Intensive epidemiological investigation and further studies are currently under way.
+Several dogs with emerging worms, genetically identical to those emerging in humans, were detected in the same at-risk area in 2012, 2013 and 2014.
+Further studies are currently underway.

 There is also a risk of complacency when case numbers decrease, resulting in a decrease in funding and interest, which can also diminish during the less visibly rewarding surveillance phase.

 WHO advocates for eradication, provides technical guidance, coordinates eradication activities, enforces surveillance in dracunculiasis-free areas and monitors and reports on progress achieved.